solrudev/Ackpine/docs/configuration.md

 User's confirmation
 -------------------

 A strategy for handling user's confirmation of installation or uninstallation.
 Can be `DEFERRED` (used by default) or `IMMEDIATE`.

-`DEFERRED` (default) — user will be shown a high-priority notification (full-screen intent) which will launch confirmation activity.
+`DEFERRED` (default) — user will be shown a high-priority notification which will launch confirmation activity.

 `IMMEDIATE` — user will be prompted to confirm installation or uninstallation right away.
 Suitable for launching session directly from the UI when app is in foreground.

 Notification
 ------------